Robust deep learning-based semantic organ segmentation in hyperspectral images: Related work

 \citeauthor{cervantes-sanchez_automatic_2021} analysed 18 \ac{hsi} images from seven hepatic surgery patients and 21 \ac{hsi} images from seven thyroid surgery patients.
-They created sparse annotations of circular shape for four organs (liver, bile duct, artery, portal vein) in the case of hepatic surgeries and three organs (thyroid, parathyroid, muscle) in the case of thyroid surgeries \cite{cervantes-sanchez_automatic_2021}.
-They compared the performance of several machine learning methods (logistic regression \cite{cox_regression_1958}, support vector machine \cite{boser_training_1992}, multilayer perceptron \cite{haykin_neural_1994} and U-Net) based on single pixels or small patches of an $8 \times 8$ shape for automatic segmentation of the annotated organ classes.
+They created sparse annotations of circular shape for four organs (liver, bile duct, artery, portal vein) in the case of hepatic surgeries and three organs (thyroid, parathyroid, muscle) in the case of thyroid surgeries \autocite{cervantes-sanchez_automatic_2021}.
+They compared the performance of several machine learning methods (logistic regression \autocite{cox_regression_1958}, \ac{svm} \autocite{boser_training_1992}, multilayer perceptron \autocite{haykin_neural_1994} and U-Net) based on single pixels or small patches of an $8 \times 8$ shape for automatic segmentation of the annotated organ classes.
 However, evaluation was only performed on the sparse annotations and on the validation data set (on which hyperparameters were tuned).
 Therefore, a subsequent evaluation on full semantic annotations and an independent test set remains to be performed.